HireDale/daleydose/window-home.md

 ![Daily Dose Profile Section](/assets/images/daley-dose-home-window-section-2.png)

-The following table describes the buttons in the **Profile Section**.
+The following table describes the buttons in the **Profile Section**:

 | **BUTTONS**     | **DEFINITION** |
 |-----------------|----------------|